By Koko Christiaanse

 Despite disagreeing with negative press, students had to make weighty decisions in attending the protest.
 De Graven says, “I’ve had the coronavirus, it is not fun, it’s not games, but we’re fighting against this racism that’s been around for hundreds of years […] I feel like it’s more important to fight against racism because it hurts more people every year, every day, every minute.”
 Koppert, who will be refraining from returning to her hometown for two weeks after the protest for her at-risk family members, says, “I would have preferred it to be corona-proof, but when I was there, I thought, this is too important, it doesn’t matter.”

-Festival organizers did place crosses on Dam square to indicate where people could stand, but the crowd made it difficult for protestors to abide by, or even notice, the crosses.
+Event organizers did place crosses on Dam square to indicate where people could stand, but the crowd made it difficult for protestors to abide by, or even notice, the crosses.
 Spence says, “I had the mindset of: I’m young, if I can’t go out and protest, who can?
 I’m also living on my own and not connected to at-risk individuals.”

 On Friday, June 5th, AUC sent an internal email voicing that AUC stands “in solidarity with the worldwide movement to condemn police brutality and structural racism, in the wake of the horrific death of George Floyd.”
 However, students are critical of this limited response.